 In the opinion of Bond Counsel, under existing statutes, regulations, rulings, and court decisions, interest on the Series 2020A Bonds is excludable from the gross income of the owners of the Series 2020A Bonds for federal income tax purposes.
 Bond Counsel is further of the opinion that interest on the Bonds is not an item of tax preference for purposes of the federal alternative minimum tax.
-In expressing such opinions, Bond Counsel will rely on and assume compliance by the Authority with the terms of the Federal Tax and Arbitrage Certificate and continuing requirements with certain provisions of the Internal Revenue Code of 1986 (the "Code") after the issuance of the Series 2020A Bonds.
-The Federal Tax and Arbitrage and Use of Proceeds Certificate contains certain covenants with respect to the use and investment of the proceeds of the Series 2020A Bonds and the use of the Trust Estate.
-Failure by the Authority to comply with these covenants and all requirements of the Code may cause the interest on the Series 2020A Bonds to become includable in federal gross income retroactively to the date of issuance of the Series 2020A Bonds.
+In expressing such opinions, Bond Counsel will rely on and assume compliance by the Authority and the Department with the terms of the Federal Tax and Arbitrage Certificate and continuing requirements with certain provisions of the Internal Revenue Code of 1986 (the "Code") after the issuance of the Series 2020A Bonds.
+The Federal Tax and Arbitrage and Use of Proceeds Certificate and the Lease Agreement contain certain covenants with respect to the use and investment of the proceeds of the Series 2020A Bonds and the use of the Trust Estate.
+Failure by the Authority or Department to comply with these covenants and all requirements of the Code may cause the interest on the Series 2020A Bonds to become includable in federal gross income retroactively to the date of issuance of the Series 2020A Bonds.